dreamTent/FakeYouVoiceConversion/README.md

 ````c#
 await client.Logout();
 ````
-If the logout was sucessfull it returns true, else it returns false
+If the logout was successful it returns true, else it returns false

+# Special Considerations
+As default when you create a ````Client```` with ````new Client()```` it will try to start an Http Client with IPv4, that is because at the time of writing this library, the IPv6 addresses dont seem to work.

+If you want to use the standard settings of your Computer use ````new Client(false)```` that way it will not forcefully try to start a Http Client with IPv4, and instead use whatever the default settings are.